xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **switchtype**\  (switches.switchtype)

  The type of switch.
-It is used to identify the file name that implements the functions for this swithc.
+It is used to identify the file name that implements the functions for this switch.
 The valid values are: Mellanox, Cisco, BNT and Juniper.